verlok/blog-11ty/content/blog/2026-04-29_end-of-responsive-images-dream-image-format/index.md

 />
 ```

-And good bye to having to hand-craft `sizes`.

-## For hero images: keep being meticulous

-For the "hero" images, the ones "above the fold," which are candidates to become the page's LCP, we must continue to use meticulous upfront sizing via `sizes`.
+For "hero" images — the ones above the fold, candidates to become the page's LCP — we still need to be meticulous with upfront sizing via `sizes`:

 ```html
 <img